radioluna/sonify/README.md

 # sonify
 Modules adding up to various mode of data sonification.
-Copyright 2018 Sharath Chandra Ram , Scot-Gresham Lancaster (Licensed under the Apache License, Version 2.0) Twitter:(@AgentSpock)
+Copyright 2018 Sharath Chandra Ram Twitter:(@AgentSpock), Scot-Gresham Lancaster (@scotgl) (Licensed under the Apache License, Version 2.0)

    Licensed under the Apache License, Version 2.0 (the "License");
    You may not use this file except in compliance with the License.